sarthakvishwakarma44-prog/Personal-site/README.md

                                                           Learning Coding is now easy.
 <hr>
        The coding is now easy to learn.
-       The website teach coding in very easy way.
+       <br>The website teach coding in very easy way.